Cr0wn24/AutoBrightness/README.md

 ### Usage

 Edit the times and brightness values in [src/config_entries.c](src/config_entries.c) to your preference.
-Start the program and it will continue to run in the background.
+Rebuild the program then start it and it will continue to run in the background.
 It is recommended to [add this program to your startup programs](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) so you
                                                                                                                 don't have to think about starting the program each time you restart your computer.